Rishil96/docker-cheatsheet/docker-commands.md

 - Docker works as a Layered Architecture, so each layer only stores data of the previous layer.
 - Makes it easier to run from a specific layer instead of starting over again.
 - all layers are cached.
 ---
+- ```docker login```
+- login to your DockerHub account by providing username and password.
+---
+- ```docker run -e APP_COLOR=blue simple-webapp-color```
+- Setting an environment variable for the container.
+- we use docker inspect to get detailed explanation which also includes environment variable.
+---
+- Unlike VMs, containers are not supposed to host operating systems.
+It is supposed to perform specific tasks, host web servers, etc.
+- A container only lives as long as the process inside it is alive.
+---
+- Difference between **CMD** and **ENTRYPOINT** in Dockerfile.
+- **CMD** is basically the command that runs when we run an image as a container.
+We cannot append any parameters while running the docker run command.
+- **ENTRYPOINT** is an instruction which is run when we run the docker image as a container.
+The difference is here we can pass parameters while calling the docker run command and the parameters added will be appended to the entrypoint instruction.
+---

+<a id=4></a>

+## Docker Compose

+---
 ---
 ---